-3. Submit payment of $31.80 (registration fee) and $47.20 (records search fee - only applicable if a copy of the building permit cannot be submitted).
+3. Pay invoice sent to you once application submitted for $32.30 (registration fee) and $47.90 (records search fee - only applicable if a copy of the building permit cannot be submitted).

 All farm buildings or sheds require a building permit.
 Some farm sheds and buildings also require a planning permit.
 Farmers are encouraged to contact Council on (03) 5391 4444 or email email@example.com to discuss their plans for new buildings on farm land prior to submitting an application.

 Need to change your permit or plans?
 Contact the building department to discuss your proposed amendments prior to submitting an application to amend your permit.

 Building permits do have expiry dates for the commencement of work (12 months) and completion of work (2 or 3 years)!
 If you feel like you need more time, you can apply for an extension to your building permit by completing the application form and paying the applicable fee as advised.

 Hindmarsh Shire Council